 Start the Boost prime option by pressing the OK button.
-The pump speed is increased in steps to maximum speed.
+The pump speed is increased in steps to the maximum speed.
 To prevent splashing, press the OK button or the STOP button to interrupt the sequence when liquid starts to flow in the tubing.
 Continue with the normal Prime operation.
-Empty the priming vessel (Maintenance > Clean > Empty priming vessel) if necessary.
+Empty the priming vessel (Maintenance > Clean > Empty priming vessel) if needed.

-If there is still no liquid flowing, refer to "Manual priming".
+If there is still no liquid flowing, refer to "Manual priming" on page 121.

-Chapter 7: Exporting and Importing
+Chapter 7 Exporting and Importing